Dragonmystic707/exalted-reincarnated/docs/System/Encounters.md

 *controlled*—though they do not need to be under control all by the same *side.*

-If a Goal’s Key Issues are completely controlled by one side--they will achieve their Goal.
+If a Goal’s Key Issues are completely controlled by one side, they will achieve their Goal.

 A Goal with split Key Issue control will find they have a *partial*